theS3Interdev/jifunze-lms/README.md

-# Jifunze Learning Management System Platform
+# Jifunze Learning Management System

 ## Introduction

-This is the repository for the Jifunze Learning Management System Platform.
+This is the repository for the Jifunze Learning Management System.

 ## Tech Stack